minprog/programming-1/20 Problem sets/10 C/10 Standard edition.md

 ## Submitting

-To submit, please upload your files, below.
+To submit, please upload your files at the bottom of the page.
+These are the files you must submit for a complete Problem Set 1:

+- `hello.c`
+- `greedy.c`
+- `mario.c`

 If you'd like to re-submit different (or modified) files, simply return to this page and repeat these steps.
 You may re-submit as many times as you'd like; we'll grade your most recent submission, so long as it's before the deadline.

 This was Problem Set 1.